 Whilst your views and research are acknowledged, the peer was not of the opinion that Alina’s symptoms were caused by glucose intolerance or viral encephalitis.

 The opinion of the medical board is based on a the “buffed” notes by the neurological team.
-It's believed that all doctors uphold the Medical Code of Conduct.
-Dr Sampaio is a proven liar by his own words and team's comments.
-Perhaps this opinion is based on an incredibly flawed medical belief that chronic enteroviruses do not exist (explained later).
+It’s believed that all doctors uphold the Medical Code of Conduct.
+Dr Sampaio is a proven liar by his own words and team’s comments and actions.
+Perhaps this opinion is based on an incredibly flawed medical belief that chronic enteroviruses do not exist? (developed and explained further within the diary section – autoimmune disease and chronic viruses appear to be one and the same).

-Every MRI of Alina clearly includes “cannot exclude encephalitis” .
+Every MRI of Alina clearly indicates “cannot exclude encephalitis”

-Unsupported “Opinion” and “Likely” do not explain or excuse; medicine is applied science, maths and reasoned logic.
+Unsupported “Opinion” and “Likely” do not explain or excuse; medicine is applied science, experience, and reasoned logic.
+There is a code of conduct that is clearly being ignored

 It was noted that your complaint was the subject of consultation with the Council before any assessment decision was made.
 The Council did not find any departures in Dr Sampaio’s care and treatment of Alina.

 It would appear a doctor who is a proven liar, who is significantly unprepared, and completely out of his depth is in line with the expectations of the Council.
-The Council affords itself protectionism of its members and impunity by a self-governed executive privilege.
+The Council seems to afford itself protection of its members and impunity by a self-governed executive privilege.

 The clinical advice indicates that Dr Sampaio managed this complex clinical case appropriately and there is insufficient basis for further action by the Commission concerning Dr Sampaio.